johngroves/johngroves.github.io/_posts/2017-01-01-use-sim-908-odroid-u3.markdown

 #### Creating a GPRS Chat Script :

 The GPRS chat script will dialogue with the modem and includes scripts to provide a SIM code and connection behaviors.
+This script should be saved in the chat scripts directory, with the name `gprs`, `/etc/chatscripts/gprs`.

 ```
 # Abort the chat script on the following conditions